 Trompe Le Monde

 There aren’t any individual songs on Trompe Le Monde as strong as ‘Debaser’ or ‘River Euphrates’, but Trompe Le Monde is the best Pixies album because it’s relentlessly good.
 The tracks all segue into each other, maintaining a fast pace, while it scrambles up the styles so that the album skitters unpredictably from simple rockers to pretty ballads.
 Trompe Le Monde is loud and abrasive, while Kim Deal is again pushed into the background.
 Deal’s virtual absence leaves room for Santiago to spray his unpredictable lead guitar parts all over the place, and he’s constantly able to invigorate the album with his catchy aggressiveness.

-Trompe Le Monde is a great swansong for a great band.
+Trompe Le Monde is a great swansong for the first era of a great band.